Oral health is vital to your dog's overall health. Unfortunately, dental care often gets overlooked.

 Ingredients in human toothpaste (like fluoride) are toxic to dogs in large quantities.
 Dog toothpaste is specifically made to be safe for your dog to ingest while being an effective tooth cleaner.
 Plus they come in mouthwatering flavors like peanut butter.
 Once your dog gets used to the brushing process, they'll be practically begging for more.

 Getting Started: Finger Toothbrush

-If your dog has never had his teeth brushed before, a finger toothbrush is a great gentle tool to start with so they can get used to how it feels to get their teeth cleaned.
+A finger toothbrush is a great gentle tool to start with so they can get used to how tooth brushing feels.
 You may also use a soft cloth wrapped around your finger instead.

 A finger brush is a soft toothbrush that fits over the tip of your finger.
 Rub your finger over the surfaces of your dog's teeth and around the gum line in a gentle back-and-forth, circular motion.
 Give them lots of praise.
 You can even have some dog treats handy to reward them for letting you fuss with their mouth.

 Getting their teeth brushed is unnatural for dogs.
 By rewarding them with praise and treats as they get used to the brushing sensation, they will learn that an unnatural experience can be a positive one.
 Once they get comfortable with that teeth cleaning feeling you can graduate to a regular dog toothbrush.

 There are a couple of natural yet effective ways to DIY pet toothpaste using ingredients you probably already have in your kitchen cabinet.

 Did you know that coconut oil can be used as a toothpaste?
 You can maintain your dog’s dental health, combat gum disease, and diminish bad breath by brushing their teeth with coconut oil.
 The lauric acid in coconut oil kills the bacteria that causes tooth decay and stinky breath in your dog’s mouth.